casey/just/README.md

 C
 ```

-This means that multiple recipes may depend on a recipe that performs some kind
+Multiple recipes may depend on a recipe that performs some kind of setup, and
-of setup, and when those recipes run, that setup will only be performed once:
+when those recipes run, that setup will only be performed once:

 ```just
 build: